shabeer-syed/ACEs/implement.md

 For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).

 For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.
+We also provide cross-mapped unvalidated indicators for newer systems (ICD-11/SNOMED CT) for further evaluation.
+Browse code lists [here](https://acesinehrs.com/codelist).

 Unless specified, indicators refers to information recorded in both child and maternal records.